xll755/ResumeMASTER/README.md

 You will have a chance to review and edit anything, including your own work, before you download it so feel free to explore how you would like to present yourself!

+#### Manage Resumes

+Once you have created a resume or two you will be able to view, edit, download, and delete them as you see fit.
+This functionality is available through a dashboard on your account.
+You can view, edit, and download as much as you like, but deletion is permanent!